Calculation of the source dose rate via the date of measurement

 and calib.date

-means: the (multiple) original input will be replaced.
-However, the function
+requested, that is: the (multiple) original input will be replaced.

-do not change entries for the calibration dates, but mix them up.
-Therefore,
+However, the function does not change entries for the calibration dates,

 How to cite